Karnataka govt planning scheme to give 50 pc subsidy to professional weavers | Science-Environment

 - India

-The Karnataka government has decided to chalk out a scheme to give 50 per cent subsidy to the professional weavers community in the state.
+The Karnataka government has decided to chalk out a scheme to give 50 per cent subsidy to the professional weavers community in the state for them to start their units.

 It has also been decided to issue occupancy certificates for the weavers residing in weavers' settlements.